 - Nature of steps - look for a steppage gait due to foot drop (loss of dorsiflexion) leading to needing to lift the leg higher than normal when walking.
 This is associated with conditions such as peroneal nerve injury, fibular injury, multiple sclerosis, Guillain-Barré syndrome, and prolapsed intervertebral disc.

 - Difficulty turning: turning problems are common with any gait disorder; turning is generally more difficult than walking.
 People without balance or gait problems usually can do an 'about-face' in one or two steps.
 Those with nonspecific problems may need three or four steps.
 People needing five or more steps are likely to have cerebral or basal ganglia dysfunction.
-If a patient has less trouble turning than walking forward, a psychogenic disturbance is likely.
+If a patient has less trouble turning than walking forwards, a psychogenic disturbance is likely.

 - Widened base.
 With frank ataxia, base width is about 12 inches.
 If base width approaches two feet, the likelihood of psychogenic gait disorder rises, unless the patient has morbid obesity or an obvious structural explanation.